MediSeeUU/MediSeeUU/medctrl-frontend/code_expansion_guide.md

 ```

 ### Add render
 If you performed all the previous steps correctly, you should now be able to add the chart to the renderer.
 To do this, go back to the `single_visualization` directory.
 This contains the `SingleVisualization` file which holds a function-based component that renders the chosen visualization type and the export and remove buttons.
-Add a new case to the switch statement in the `renderChart` function:
+Import the chart file you added in the `visualization_types` folder before and add a new case to the switch statement in the `renderChart` function:

 ```jsx
 // Replace "charttype" with the name of the new chart type, e.g. "bar"